-Sussex County Community College offers programs leading to the Associate in Arts (A.A.), Associate in Fine Arts (A.F.A.), Associate in Science (A.S.) and Associate in Applied Science (A.A.S.) degrees and programs leading to Professional Certificates.
+Sussex County Community College offers programs leading to the Associate of Arts (A.A.), Associate of Fine Arts (A.F.A.), Associate of Science (A.S.) and Associate of Applied Science (A.A.S.) degrees and programs leading to Professional Certificates.